Still All Down Hill

 Retail Sales

 Retail sales fell 16.4% in April, which was far worse than the 12% decline expected.
-Nonstore retailers was the only category that saw an increase, thanks mostly to Amazon (AMZN) with a 40% gross market share.
-Target (TGT) and WalMart (WMT) also capitalized on the online sales trend.
+Non-store retailers were the only category that saw an increase, thanks mostly to Amazon (AMZN) with a 40% gross market share.
+Target (TGT) and Walmart (WMT) also capitalized on the online sales trend.

 Industrial Production